 American Academy of Forensic Sciences Annual Meeting

-Several Forensic Science Masters students and alumni presented papers and posters at the 67th Annual American Academy of Forensic Science in Orlando, Florida.
+Several Forensic Science Masters students and alumni presented papers and posters at the 68th Annual American Academy of Forensic Science in Las Vegas, Nevada.
 Congratulations on a successful conference!

-- Mathematical Modeling of Evaporated Petroleum Distillate Standards.
-Rebecca J. Brehe, BS*; John W. McIlroy, PhD; Ruth Waddell Smith, PhD; Victoria L. McGuffin, PhD
+Mathematically Modeling Chromatograms of Evaporated Ignitable Liquids for Fire Debris Applications.
+Rebecca J. Brehe, BS; John W. McIlroy, PhD; Ruth Waddell Smith, PhD*; Victoria L. McGuffin, PhD